GrapheneOS/hardened_malloc/README.md

 * Slab allocations are zeroed on free
 * Detection of write-after-free for slab allocations by verifying zero filling is intact at allocation time
-* Delayed free via a combination of FIFO and randomization for slab allocations
+* Delayed free via randomized quarantine arrays for slab allocations
 * Large allocations are purged and memory protected on free with the memory mapping kept reserved in a quarantine to detect use-after-free
     * The quarantine is primarily based on a FIFO ring buffer, with the oldest